fabioricali/incache/README.md

 </div>

 ## Why?
-InCache is a module that store any info in memory, it can be used for example for storing server sessions, caching http response or sharing of singleton object in your apps.
+InCache is a module that store any info in memory, it can be used for example for storing **server sessions**, **caching http response** or **sharing singleton object** in your apps.
+It also give you the possibility to save data on a file so you can avoid the data loss when the process exit or restart.

 ## Installation